Criminal Defences in Queensland

 - The belief was honest which mean they had no intent to defraud

-Due to how specific the defence is, it will only apply to cases where the accused has been charged of a property offence.
+This defence only applies to cases where the accused has been charged of a property offence.
 In these cases, the accused can use the honest claim of right if they can prove the above steps.

 In some cases, an offence could be committed because of an extraordinary emergency.
-The defence under section 25 of the Code, allows an accused to not be found guilty if they had no choice but to commit the offence in a sudden or extraordinary emergency situation.
+The defence under section 25 of the Queensland Criminal Code 1899, allows an accused to not be found guilty if they had no choice but to commit the offence in a sudden or extraordinary emergency situation.
 To successfully claim the extraordinary emergency defence, an accused must prove that it could not be reasonably expected that an ordinary person would acted differently in that situation.

-In Queensland there is a legal presumption in section 26 of the Code which states that every person is of sound mind.
+In Queensland there is a legal presumption in section 26 of the Queensland Criminal Code 1899 which states that every person is of sound mind.
 This means the court will take the legal presumption to be true until there is evidence to suggest otherwise.

-To establish the insanity defence under section 27(1) of the code, it must be proved that at the time of committing the offence the accused was suffering from some kind of mental disease or infirmity.
+To establish the insanity defence under section 27(1) of the Queensland Criminal Code 1899, it must be proved that at the time of committing the offence the accused was suffering from some kind of mental disease or infirmity.
 It must be then proved that the accused was unable to understand, control their actions, or unable to determine that they should not act as they did as a direct result of their mental disease or infirmity.

-Further, there are special rules if the accused was suffering from mental delusions at the time of the offence (section 27(2)).
+Further, there are special rules if the accused was suffering from mental delusions at the time of the offence (section 27(2)) of the Queensland Criminal Code 2899.
 In these cases, the accused will only be held responsible for their conduct had the circumstances actually been as the person believed them to be.

 A successful insanity defence results only in a ‘qualified acquittal’ which means that that the accused will be held for treatment indefinitely in a facility.